Cyclic Defense GAN Against Speech Adversarial Attacks: Cyclic Defense GAN (CD-GAN)

-where $p_{r}$ and $p_{z,i}$ denote the real and two independent random sample distributions, respectively.
-Moreover, we initialize $\vartheta_{1}$ to one and both $G_{1}$ and $G_{2}$ to zero in compliance with the standard LS-GAN configuration \cite{hong2019generative}.
+where $p_{z,j}$ denotes the random sample distributions.
+Moreover, we initialize $\vartheta_{1}$ to one and zero for $G_{1}$ and $G_{2}$, respectively, in compliance with the standard LS-GAN configuration \cite{hong2019generative}.
 We empirically designed slightly different architectures for these generators to make a reasonable trade-off between model generalizability and stability.
 The main generator contains six hidden layers: a fully connected (4$\times$4$\times$16 channels), two stacked residuals (with 16$\rightarrow$8 and 8$\rightarrow$4 channels plus 512 filters), and three consecutive convolution blocks (padded with receptive fields 5$\times$5$\times$1 plus 256 filters) followed by batch normalization and ReLU activation function.
 The output layer is a transposed convolution \cite{mao2018effectiveness} with $\tanh$, resulting in a 128$\times$128$\times$3 spectrogram.
-The second generator is more straightforward and contains three sequential 3$\times$3$\times$1 convolutional layers with 128 filters, skip-$z$ through these layers \cite{brock2018large}, and average pooling.
+The second generator is simpler and contains three sequential 3$\times$3$\times$1 convolutional layers with 128 filters, skip-$z$ through these layers \cite{brock2018large}, and average pooling.
 The output layer of $G_{2}$ is a non-local layer with a 16$\rightarrow$4 channel and max-pooling operation.
-For training the discriminator networks, we also use the standard LS-GAN configuration policy, which iteratively minimizes for \cite{hong2019generative,mao2017least}:
+For training the discriminator networks, we also use the standard LS-GAN configuration, which iteratively minimizes for \cite{hong2019generative,mao2017least}: